paul-thebaud/v-phone-input/README.md

 #### Validation

-By default, the input will validate that the phone number is a valid one by injecting a rules to the phone text input.
+By default, the input will validate that the phone number is a valid one by injecting a rule to the phone text input.

 You may add any additional rules by providing a `rules` prop to the input: